Last Updated on by Admin LB

 The laid back National Anti-Doping Agency [NADA]

 NADA has always been acting as a prosecuting agency rather than being the agency spreading awareness about doping norms, rights and obligations of athletes and also the procedures to be followed by them.
 Presently, the Sports Authority of India is educating the sportspersons in the national camps about doping norms; however, such information is only available to the players attending the national camps.
 These workshops contain lenient attendance compulsions and for state and district levels and so on, no information is provided to athletes at all.
 NADA has simply adopted the WADA Anti-Doping Code 2015 without considering its practical and legal implications in India.

 In 2011, a committee was formed by the Ministry of Youth Affairs and Sports after a doping scandal was highlighted in which six Indian athletes were involved.
 The Committee made scathing remarks on NADA and gave possible solutions to the problems.
 In 2015 also, NADA has failed to implement most of the suggestions of the committee and continued to function in an unsatisfying manner.
 Also, there is an urgent need to do away with the present attitude of NADA’s Disciplinary Tribunals in case hearings because the career of the athletes are at stake and are adversely affected by the delays caused in the process.

-In the Indian context, the first and foremost step against the plague of doping is to create awareness among the athletes.
-A list of prohibited or banned substances given by WADA must be provided by NADA to the athletes in regional languages at all the levels.
-Each seminar of NADA for coaches, support personnel and players must include a practical, simple and effective demonstration of how Anti-Doping Administration and Management System work.
+In the Indian context, the first and foremost step against the plague of doping is to create awareness among athletes.
+A list of prohibited or banned substances given by the World Anti-Doping Agency [WADA] must be provided by NADA to the athletes in regional languages at all levels.
+Each seminar of NADA for coaches, support personnel and players must include a practical, simple and effective demonstration of how the Anti-Doping Administration and Management System work.
 Effective use of media platforms should also be made to disseminate anti-doping education.